 For the purpose of this study, medical records from 2014-2021 in the otoneurology department were analyzed.
-Information was culled on young patients who had previously presented with sensations of unsteadinesstheir demographics, signs and symptoms, what diagnostic tests showed, and the effects of treatment.
+Information was culled on young patients who had previously presented with of unsteadinesssensations their demographics, signs and symptoms, what diagnostic tests showed, and the effects of treatment.
 This material was then critically evaluated to find out Ailments and biorhythms of unsteadiness.
 The nature of perceptions is caused by any off-balance sensations children may experience.
-The performance of alternative care considerations Professionals also explored members of the organization to understand their practical problems in relation to young people integrated who have vertigo.
-With an methodological approach researchers the anticipated not only that the turn of events would come into sharper focus through integrated analysiswhich could provide a basis for future discussion- but also to understand better than before traditional medical methodology and how it might lie changes.
+The performance of alternative care considerations Professionals also explored members of the organization to understand their practical problems in relation to young people have vertigo. who With an integrated methodological approach the researchers anticipated not only that the turn of events would come into sharper focus through integrated analysiswhich could provide a basis for future discussion- but also to understand better than before traditional medical methodology and how it might lie changes.